 One of the most important ways a congregation can prepare for worship guests is to have a well-designed follow-up system.
 The tactics will vary slightly from church to church, but every congregation will want to have a system in place.
-If your congregation has not historically had a system, it is time to create one as you prepare for Christmas Eve.
+If your congregation has not historically had a system, it is time to create one as soon as possible.